Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 	<a onclick="window.fig_blade_1_aoas_reset()" class='md-button'>Reset Zoom</a>
 </div>
 <figure markdown>
-  <figcaption><strong><a name='figure_01'>Figure 2</a></strong>: The AoAs of the first blade arriving at the first proximity probe. </figcaption>
+  <figcaption><strong><a name='figure_04'>Figure 4</a></strong>: The AoAs of the first blade at the first proximity probe. </figcaption>
 </figure>

-In [Figure 2](#figure_02) above, we see that the AoA values are not constant.
-We now discuss three forms of noise found in the signal.
+In [Figure 4](#figure_04) above, the AoAs are not constant.
+Why not?
+In a sense, the entire discipline of BTT is about understanding what causes the AoAs to change.

+We briefly discuss six topics that may be responsible for the AoAs to change:

+## Discussion

 ### Sensor limited bandwidth noise
-Firstly, we see that the AoA values exhibit a drift that seems to be correlated to the shaft speed.
-In other words, as the shaft speeds up, the AoA values increase proportionally to the shaft speed.
-The moment the shaft starts to run down, the AoA values decrease proportionally to the shaft speed.
+The drift in [Figure 4](#figure_04) appears to be correlated to the rotor's angular velocity.
+In other words, as the shaft speeds up, the AoAs increase proportionally to the rotational speed.
+The moment the rotor starts to run down, the AoAs decrease.

 This is *not* related to blade vibration.
 This is related to the bandwidth of the sensor you are using.
-Any sensor has a limited bandwidth.
-As a blade's tip moves faster, its presence inside your sensor's field of view becomes shorter.
+Any sensor has a limited frequency response.
+As the tips move faster, their presence inside your sensor's field of view become shorter.
 This causes the input function experienced by the sensor to contain more energy at higher frequencies.

-If your sensor's bandwidth is limited, the response cuts out these high frequency components, leading to lower amplitude pulses.
-A lower amplitude pulse will exhibit later ToA triggering, and hence a larger AoA value.
+If your sensor's bandwidth is limited, it cuts out these high frequency components.
+This results in lower amplitude pulses.
+A lower amplitude pulse will manifest itself as delayed ToA triggering, and hence a larger AoA value.

-This is not a problem, however, because our resonance events occur at higher frequencies than this phenomenon.
-In later chapters, we will remove this form of noise using a simple detrending algorithm.
+This is not a problem, though, because our resonance events occur at higher frequencies than this phenomenon.
+In later chapters, we remove this noise with a detrending algorithm.

 ### Blade vibration
 There are four clear resonance events in this signal.
 They occur at 7.5, 17.83, 24.3, and 34.5 seconds respectively.
-We will delve into the theory of resonance in a later chapter.
-For now, we highlight that there are actually just two unique resonances.
-The two resonances occur at 1087 RPM and 1275 RPM on both the run-up and the run down.
+We delve into the theory of resonance in Chapter 7.
+For now, we highlight there are just *two unique* resonances.
+The two resonances occur at 1087 RPM and 1275 RPM on both the run-up and the run-down.

 ### High frequency noise
-We also observe high-frequency noise that seems random.
-This could be because of many things, such as electrical noise, shaft torsional vibration, casing vibration, or even higher frequency or random vibration of the blades.
-You may remove this noise, or construct inference algorithms that take it into account.
+The signal also contains high-frequency random noise.
+It has many possible causes such as electrical noise, shaft torsional vibration, casing vibration, or higher frequency blade vibration.
+This noise may be filtered out.
+You can also construct your inference algorithms to handle them.

+### Non-Constant shaft speed
+In [Equation 1](#equation_01) we assumed the rotor's speed was constant within a revolution.
+This assumption, though not strictly correct, simplifies our processing and often incurs acceptably small errors.
+If you're interested in the effect of non-constant shaft speed on the AoAs, you can read about it here [@diamond2019improved].

+### Untwist and centrifugal stiffening
+As the rotor speeds up, the blades are subjected to increased centrifugal force.
+Most blade designs react to the centrifugal force by twisting.
+The twisting of the blade causes the AoA to change, because the blade's tip is now in a different static position.

+You need to understand your blade's design to understand how it reacts to centrifugal forces.

+### Increased pressure on blades
+Increased rotor speed will cause increased fluid pressure on the blades.
+This will result in a static deflection of the blade.
+This deflection will cause the AoA to change.
+How much the AoA changes depends on the blade's stiffness and the fluid pressure.

 ## Conclusion
-In this chapter, we have converted the ToA values into AoA values.
-Using only this step, we have managed to reveal some resonance events to the naked eye.

-We are, however, only at the start of our journey.
-In the next chapter, we'll learn how to identify individual blades from this AoA DataFrame.
+In this chapter, we have converted ToAs to AoAs.
+We are now firmly positioned in the distance domain, where we can reason about deflection, not time.
+At this stage we have not used any information about the rotor's characteristics.
+In the next chapter, we start to make the analysis specific to our rotor.
+We use the blade count to allocate the AoAs to the correct blades.

 !!! success "Outcomes"

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand that we use a shaft encoder to calculate the shaft speed, $\Omega$, and the start and end of each revolution.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand we use a shaft encoder to calculate the shaft speed, $\Omega$, and the start and end of each revolution.

-    :material-checkbox-marked:{ .checkbox-success .heart } Understand that we need to find the shaft revolution in which each ToA occurs.
+    :material-checkbox-marked:{ .checkbox-success .heart } Understand we need to find the revolution in which each ToA occurs.

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand that each ToA is used to calculate the precise shaft circumferential displacement in said revolution, leading to the AoA.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand each ToA is used to calculate the precise shaft circumferential displacement in said revolution.
+This is the AoA of each ToA.

-	:material-checkbox-marked:{ .checkbox-success .heart } Write a function that calculates a matrix of AoA values from the shaft encoder zero-crossing times and the ToA values.
+	:material-checkbox-marked:{ .checkbox-success .heart } Write a function that calculates a matrix of AoAs from the shaft encoder zero-crossing times and the ToAs.

 {==

-Consider doing the coding exercises below 👇 to solidify your understanding of the concepts we've covered in this chapter.
+I present coding exercises 👇 to solidify your the concepts covered in this chapter.

 ==}

 ## Acknowledgements
-I thank XXX for reviewing this chapter.
+Thanks to <a href="https://www.linkedin.com/in/justin-s-507338116/" target="_blank">Justin Smith</a> and <a href="https://www.linkedin.com/in/alex-brocco-70218b25b/" target="_blank">Alex Brocco</a> for reviewing this chapter and providing feedback.

 \bibliography